dwdas9/home/articles/Projects/StreamKraft/nav9-ProjectGuide.md

 ```

-### Step3: Reading from Kafka with Spark Streaming and saving to MongoDB
+### Step 3 - Reading from Kafka with Spark Streaming and saving to MongoDB

 Once the data is successfully streaming through the Kafka topic, we can use Spark Streaming to analyze and process the incoming information.
 This shows a real-time data analysis.